 1. It is a requirement of the Psychology Board of Australia (PsyBA) that all non-Australian qualifications, including qualifications from New Zealand, are assessed by the Australian Psychological Society (APS).
 The APS is the national assessing authority in Australia for assessment of overseas academic qualifications in psychology.
 For a set fee, the APS determines the level at which an applicant's

 qualifications are equivalent to an accredited Australian program

 who have not completed their secondary education in English, will be required to undertake a language proficiency test within two years of applying for registration.
 Applicants

 will be required to achieve a minimum IELTS score of 7.
 Further details can be found on the PBA

 shall not be admitted to candidature

 unless adequate supervision and resources are available.
-Whether these are available shall be determined by the Assistant Dean (Research Training) after considering advice from the School
+Whether these are available shall be determined by the Head of School after considering advice from the School